 It’s vital to understand how each element of your ISP contributes to the implementation of these principles.
 Below, we delve into the key features that can help you create an efficient information security policy that covers the three CIA principles.

-A comprehensive ISP consists of various features that work together to protect your organization’s data and systems.
+A comprehensive ISP includes features that work together to protect your organization’s data and systems.
 Here are the key components of an information security policy that ensure its effectiveness:

 1. Reliance on preliminary risk assessment